-While UPPAbaby is a popular name in the stroller world, this is the first time they’ve ventured into the world of car seat safety with their UPPAbaby MESA infant carseat.
-I was a bit apprehensive at first, simply because the first shot at something tends to have a few kinks that can be worked out in subsequent models.
+I’ll admit that I was a bit apprehensive at first, simply because the first shot at something tends to have a few kinks.
 However, my apprehension was dead wrong.
 They hit this one, and they hit it right out of the park.
-I’m thoroughly impressed, from the installation, to the use, to the aesthetics.
+I’m thoroughly impressed, from the installation, to the ease of use, to the aesthetics.

 - For babies 4-35 lbs and 32 inches or less (1″ rule also applies)